Ledmington/circuit_finder/README.md

 Pull requests and bug reports are always welcome.

 If you want to add a specific function, open an issue explaining what it does with examples and maybe some links to existing implementations.

+## License
+This project is licensed under the GNU General Public License version 3.